Kendo UI Docs

 </ul>

-The mobile ListView can be bound to both local JavaScript arrays and remote data via the Kendo DataSource component.
+The Hybrid UI ListView widget can be bound to both local JavaScript arrays and remote data via the Kendo UI DataSource component.
 Local JavaScript arrays are appropriate for limited value options, while remote data binding is better for larger data sets.

 function initListView(e) {